 According to data collected by the ONS, an estimated 149.3 million working days were lost in 2021 in the UK due to staff absence.
 This works out at around 4.6 days per worker.
-Staff absence disrupts a business, can create stress for those covering for absent colleagues and ultimately costs a business money.
+Staff absence disrupts a business, can create stress for those covering for absent colleagues, and ultimately costs a business money.
 With that in mind, many companies have policies regarding absence.
-These companies often record, track and report on absence information to ensure that patterns can be identified.
+These companies often record, track, and report on absence information to ensure that patterns can be identified.
 It also allows them to offer support when needed and issues can be nipped in the bud.
 A popular way of monitoring absence is known as the Bradford Factor.

-To dispel any misconceptions, the Bradford Factor is nothing to do with singing and is not a localised reincarnation of the X-Factor where Bradfordian vocalists compete in an attempt to resurrect their careers!
-The Bradford Factor is actually a simple formula created by staff at the Bradford University School of Management back in the 1980s.
+To dispel any misconceptions, the Bradford Factor has nothing to do with singing and is not a localised reincarnation of the X-Factor where Bradfordian vocalists compete in an attempt to resurrect their careers!
+The Bradford Factor is a simple formula created by staff at the Bradford University School of Management back in the 1980s.
 It gave employers a number that represents the level of absence of a member of staff.